randymarsh77/yalcspace/README.md

 ### Done with a given package?

 `Eject Package` and select which one to remove from the workspace.
 If you want to reset everything, use `Eject All`.

-### Building?

-All your pacakges are there.
-You can build any of them in isolation, or include everything that references them, or, just everything.
-Activate `cmd|ctrl+shift+b` and Start typing in the name of the package you want to start building from.
-Select it, and then choose the build mode from the following menu.
-- Include Downstream means you build your selection, and everything that depends on it, following the dependency graph to the root of the space.
-- Single means you just build that package
-- Everything means you start from the lowest dependency in the graph connecterd to your selection and follow the graph to the root off the space.

 ## License